WolfgangBischoffTHAB/PipelinedRISCV/README.md

 What is the purpose of toggling cell 0x34?
 If you have a memory mapped peripheral such as a LED mapped to that exact memory cell and to the least significant bit, then the application will make the LED blink.

+# Next Steps

+- Check which instructions work and implement all instructions
+- Deploy on the ARTY S7
+- Run the blinky .coe example above
+- Add memory mapped LED
+- Add a UART
+- Add a bootloader with custom protocol so that applications can be transferred without rebuilding a bitstream everytime
+- Reorganize the datapath to only contain a single memory (Von-Neumann instead of Harvard architecture)
+- Add debugging extension and add JTAG support
+- Add SDRAM controller?